The global art market is broadly categorised by geographical regions, countries and/or continents.

-Modern and Contemporary Art from Africa is enjoying increased global attention.
+Modern art, fine art, and Contemporary Art from Africa is enjoying increased global attention.
 Showcased worldwide in dedicated art fairs like 1:54 Contemporary African Art Fair in London, New York and Marrakech; Also Known As Africa (AKAA) Art and Design Fair in Paris; The Armory Show’s Focus: African Perspectives in 2016 and the Art Paris Art Fair’s Africa Guest of Honour in 2017; major exhibitions like the infamous Magiciens de la Terre (1989) at the Pompidou Centre in Paris; Africa Explores: 20th Century African Art (1991) at the Museum for African Art in New York; Seven Stories about Modern Art in Africa (1995) at the Whitechapel Gallery in London to the the 2015 blockbuster Beauté Congo hosted by Cartier Foundation in Paris; the recent Making Africa – A Continent of Contemporary Design (2016–2017), which showed at the Vitra Design Museum in Weil am Rhein and the Guggenheim Museum in Bilbao; to the current I Am… Contemporary Women Artists of Africa at the Smithsonian’s National Museum of African Art in Washington DC, the contemporary African art scene is indisputably a nexus of major artistic talent fuelled by an incredible creative history.

 Contemporary African art has also made a remarkable entry into New York’s Museum of Modern Art (MoMA).
 Jean Pigozzi, one of the most prominent collectors of African contemporary art, donated 45 works by sub-Saharan artists to the prestigious museum in July 2019.
 Works by Frédéric Bruly Bouabré, Seydou Keita, Romuald Hazoumé, Moké and Chéri Samba now form part of the museum’s permanent collection.